 Initiating, planning, executing, controlling and closing complex projects is logistically challenging.
 We prudently plan every detail to meet your specific success criteria on time and within budget.

 Creating an environment that encourages people to willingly help out or coach, provide information and seek opportunities to assist – all for the betterment of the team, organization or community.

 We are dedicated to providing leadership in real estate and property management, giving and caring about people.

 Chief Executive Officer and Chairman

 Gloria has over 30 years of real estate experience in Canada.
 As Officer of Administration, Gloria oversees Greenrock’s human resources, payroll, all insurance matters, and legal department.
 Gloria was formerly the CEO of Greenrock and took on countless complex files, such as the repositioning of Postmedia Place, which significantly increased the value of this Greenrock core asset.
 In 2019-2020, Gloria led Greenrock in advising on the sale of 8 multi-residential properties on behalf of 49 investors to Canadian Apartment Properties Real Estate Investment Trust (CAPREIT) valued at $1 billion.
-Prior to joining Greenrock, Gloria held the position of Alliance Director for CB Richard Ellis as Operations Manager for a three million square foot commercial portfolio for the Bank of Nova Scotia which included Scotia Plaza.
+Prior to joining Greenrock, Gloria held the position of Alliance Director for CB Richard Ellis as Operations Manager for a 3 million square foot commercial portfolio for the Bank of Nova Scotia, which included Scotia Plaza.
 Previously, Gloria was Executive Vice-President of Greenwin Property Management Inc.